-- 3 attempts given to each competitor - All 3 attempts are to be ran back to back by same competitor - Competitor may change technique in between attempts - Highest score out of the 3 attempts will be competitors score, scores are not averaged - Highest score wins.
+- 3 consecutive attempts given to each competitor. - All 3 attempts are to be ran back to back by same competitor. - Competitor may change technique in between attempts. - Highest score out of the 3 attempts will be competitors score, scores are not averaged. - Highest score wins. - Tie run final round between tied competitors.